Edible Radish, Beet & Carrot Top Greens Salad : No Waste

 Fresh from the garden, carrot, radish and beet greens are so tender and flavorful in their raw state.
 When the roots are still young, the leaf colors and textures bring a whole new dimension to salads.
 Their nuances really make a compelling addition to almost any dish.

-Beet Tops- These greens get lots of salad love and their brilliant red colors are deserving of all their salad alcolades.
+These greens get lots of salad love and their brilliant red colors are deserving of all their salad alcolades.
 But even beyond the salad, beet greens are wonderful when prepared in other types of dishes.
 Treat all these tops like any other nutritious green and feel good about it too.
 No waste.
+If they’re too bitter or tough for you, stir fry them with a little ground beef and you have a great meal.
 Let’s all forage ahead and start eating leaf to root, top to tip, or what ever it takes to take the whole vegetable to your plate.
 Here’s a great article about cooking beet greens.

-Salad of Radish, Carrot and/or Beet tops with Vermouth Vinaigrette
+Salad of Radish, Carrot and/or Beet Tops with Homemade Vinaigrette

 Ingredients

-- 1 pound greens- any combinations of radish, carrot, beet or lettuce Remove any tough stems or central veins.
+- 2 cups greens- any combinations of radish, carrot, beet or lettuce Remove any tough stems or central veins.
 Washed and dried.

 - 1/4 cup sliced carrots or radishes